-IMA ponzi scam: Enforcement Directorate attaches assets worth Rs 209 crore
+IMA ponzi scam: Enforcement Directorate issues summons to Karnataka minister BZ Zameer Khan

+The agency also attached assets worth Rs 209 crore as part of its money laundering investigation.

-This included immovable property worth Rs 197 crore and Rs 12 crore deposited in bank accounts.
+The Enforcement Directorate on Friday issued a notice to Karnataka minister BZ Zameer Ahmed Khan to appear before it in connection with the IMA group ponzi scam, PTI reported.
+“We have issued a notice to Zameer Ahmed Khan,” an unidentified official of the agency said.
+“We have given one week’s time to appear before us.”

-The Enforcement Directorate on Friday said it has attached assets worth Rs 209 crore as part of its money laundering investigation into the alleged IMA Jewels ponzi scam in Karnataka, PTI reported.
+The Enforcement Directorate also attached assets worth Rs 209 crore as part of its money laundering investigation into the alleged scam, PTI reported.

 The agency said its Bengaluru zonal office issued a provisional order under the Prevention of Money Laundering Act to attach immovable assets worth Rs 197 crore and about Rs 12 crore deposits in bank accounts.